kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ## Overview

 The GitHub Connector is a component which allows interaction with GitHub API from inside of Kyma environment.
-The simplest way to install GitHub Connector in Kyma is to install it as Add-On.
+The simplest way to install GitHub Connector in Kyma is to install it as an Add-On.

-## Installation in Kyma as Add-On
+## Installation in Kyma as an Add-On

 ### Prerequisites

 - GitHub App with desired privileges installed to destination repository or organization.
-You can create new application [here](https://github.com/settings/apps) (or in account's *Settings/Developer settings/GitHub Apps*).
+To create a new application, go [here](https://github.com/settings/apps) (or in account's *Settings/Developer settings/GitHub Apps*).
-  - GitHub Repository Token.
-- Access to Kyma Console.
+- Access to Kyma Console

-> **NOTE**: It is recommended to create or use additional service account (e.g. Your-Project-Name-Github-Connector) since any actions performed by this application will be signed as user that the token belongs to.
+> **NOTE**: It is best to create or use additional service account (e.g. Your-Project-Name-Github-Connector) since any actions performed by this application are signed with name of user that the token belongs to.

-> **OPTIONAL:** If you want to install default application proceed these steps, but pay attention to the fact that provided application has **full permissions** in repository/organization.
+> **OPTIONAL:** Install default application following these steps, but pay attention to the fact that it has **full permissions** in repository/organization.
 >
 > 1. Go to the [authentication page](https://auth-github-connector.herokuapp.com/).
-Click **GitHub** button what will redirect you to another page.
-Select repositories or organizations you want to install the application and click **Install**.
+Click **GitHub** button which redirects you to another page.
+Select repositories or organizations you want to install the application to and click **Install**.
 >       - **NOTE:** If the link does not work, see [this tutorial](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/#step-2-register-a-new-github-app) in the GitHub documentation to create your own application.
-> 2. Copy the authentication token.
+> 2. Copy the Authentication Token.
 You will need it later in the installation process.

 ### Steps